iboB/dynamix/README.md

 * [Basic](https://ibob.github.io/dynamix/basic.html) &ndash; a program which illustrates the basic usage of DynaMix.
 It's a tutorial on creating mixins and messages, and creating and modifying (or *mutating*) objects.
 * [Messages](https://ibob.github.io/dynamix/tutorials.html#messages) &ndash; a tutorial which takes a deeper look at creating and calling the various types of messages.
+    * [Message bids](https://ibob.github.io/dynamix/tutorials.html#message_bids) &ndash; a tutorial which takes a deeper look at calling and overriding messages.
 * [Mutation](https://ibob.github.io/dynamix/tutorials.html#obj_mutation) &ndash; a tutorial about the various ways by which objects can be created and mutated.
     * [Mutation rules](https://ibob.github.io/dynamix/tutorials.html#mut_rules) &ndash; a deeper look at the library's capabilities for automatic object mutation.
-* [Combinators](https://ibob.github.io/dynamix/tutorials.html#mult_combinators) a tutorial about handling the return type of multicast messages.
+* [Combinators](https://ibob.github.io/dynamix/tutorials.html#mult_combinators) &ndash; a tutorial about handling the return type of multicast messages.
-* [Allocators](https://ibob.github.io/dynamix/advanced.html#using_allocators) a tutorial about using the library's mixin allocators.
+* [Allocators](https://ibob.github.io/dynamix/advanced.html#using_allocators) &ndash; a tutorial about using the library's mixin allocators.
-* [Serialization](https://ibob.github.io/dynamix/advanced.html#serializing) a tutorial which looks at the possibilities available for serializing objects.
+* [Serialization](https://ibob.github.io/dynamix/advanced.html#serializing) &ndash; a tutorial which looks at the possibilities available for serializing objects.

 ## Building